-The recommending licensed provider must ensure that a Blue Shield Promise member meets eligibility criteria before recommending CHW services.
-CHW services are considered medically necessary for Blue Shield Promise members with one or more chronic health conditions (including behavioral health) or exposure to violence and trauma, who are at risk for a chronic health condition or environmental health exposure, who face barriers in meeting their health or health-related social needs, and/or who would benefit from preventive services.
+The referring licensed provider must ensure that a Blue Shield Promise Member meets eligibility criteria before recommending CHW services.
+CHW services are considered medically necessary for Blue Shield Promise Members with one or more chronic health conditions (including behavioral health) or exposure to violence and trauma, who are at risk for a chronic health condition or environmental health exposure, and who face barriers in meeting their health or health-related social needs, and/or who would benefit from preventive services.

-The recommending provider must determine whether a Blue Shield Promise member meets eligibility criteria for CHW services based on the presence of one or more of the following:
+The referring provider must determine whether a Blue Shield Promise Member meets the eligibility criteria for CHW services based on the presence of one or more of the following:

-- Diagnosis of one or more chronic health (including behavioral health) conditions, or a suspected mental disorder or substance use disorder that has not yet been diagnosed. - Presence of medical indicators of rising risk of chronic disease (e.g., elevated blood pressure, elevated blood glucose levels, elevated blood lead levels or childhood lead exposure, etc.) that indicate risk but do not yet warrant diagnosis of a chronic condition. - Any stressful life event presented via the Adverse Childhood Events screening. - Presence of known risk factors, including domestic or intimate partner violence, tobacco use, excessive alcohol use, and/or drug misuse. - Results of a SDOH screening indicating unmet health-related social needs, such as housing or food insecurity. - One or more visits to a hospital emergency department (ED) within the previous six months. - One or more hospital inpatient stays, including stays at a psychiatric facility, within the previous six months, or being at risk of institutionalization. - One or more stays at a detox facility within the previous year. - Two or more missed medical appointments within the previous six months. - Member expressed need for support in health system navigation or resource coordination services. - Need for recommended preventive services, including updated immunizations, annual dental visit, and well childcare visits for children.
+- Diagnosis of one or more chronic health (including behavioral health) conditions, or a suspected mental disorder or substance use disorder that has not yet been diagnosed - Presence of medical indicators of rising risk of chronic disease (e.g., elevated blood pressure, elevated blood glucose levels, elevated blood lead levels, or childhood lead exposure, etc.) that indicate risk but do not yet warrant diagnosis of a chronic condition - Any stressful life event presented via the Adverse Childhood Events screening - Presence of known risk factors, including domestic or intimate partner violence, tobacco use, excessive alcohol use, and/or drug misuse - Results of an SDOH screening that indicates unmet health-related social needs, such as housing or food insecurity - One or more visits to a hospital emergency department (ED) within the previous six months - One or more hospital inpatient stays, including stays at a psychiatric facility, within the previous six months, or being at risk of institutionalization - One or more stays at a detox facility within the previous year - Two or more missed medical appointments within the previous six months - The member expressed the need for support in health system navigation or resource coordination services - Need for recommended preventive services, including updated immunizations, annual dental visits, and well childcare visits for children